rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/faws-mapping.rst

 Fanatical Support for AWS
 -----------------------------------------------

-Federation for Fanatical Support for AWS is currently unavailable but is being worked on.
-Instructions for setting up federation will be available here once it's available to all customers.
+Federation for Fanatical Support for AWS is currently unavailable but is under development.
+Instructions for setting up Federation will be available after it is released to all customers.